 Multiple myeloma leads to an accumulation of cancer cells in your bone marrow.
-Eventually, the cancer cells overtake healthy blood cells.
-The body becomes unable to produce the disease-fighting antibodies.
-Instead, it produces harmful proteins that damage your kidneys and cause other signs and symptoms.
+Eventually, the cancer cells overtake healthy blood cells, and your body becomes unable to produce disease-fighting antibodies.
+Instead, it creates harmful proteins that damage your kidneys and cause other signs and symptoms.

-The signs and symptoms of multiple myeloma aren’t always easy to detect.
-You may not experience any of the signs during the cancer’s earliest phases.
-As the cancer advances, the symptoms vary greatly, and one person’s experience may be different from another’s.
+Signs and symptoms of multiple myeloma aren’t always easy to detect.
+You may not experience early symptoms of multiple myeloma.
+As the cancer advances, symptoms vary greatly.

 The most common signs and symptoms of multiple myeloma include:

-- fatigue: As myeloma cells replace bone marrow, your body will grow tired.
+- Fatigue.
 Healthy cells allow your body to fight invading germs easily.
-However, your body has to work much harder with fewer disease-fighting cells, and you tire more easily.
+As myeloma cells replace bone marrow, your body has to work much harder with fewer disease-fighting cells, and you tire more easily.

-- bone problems: Myeloma can prevent your body from making new bone cells.
-This can cause problems like bone pain, weakened bones, and broken bones.
+- Bone problems.
+Myeloma can prevent your body from making new bone cells, causing problems like bone pain, weakened bones, and broken bones.

-- kidney problems: Myeloma cells produce harmful proteins that can cause kidney damage.
-Kidney failure may also occur.
+- Kidney problems.
+Myeloma cells produce harmful proteins that can cause kidney damage and even failure.

-- low blood counts: Myeloma cells crowd out healthy blood cells.
-This can lead to low blood counts, including low red blood cells (anemia) and low white blood cells (leukopenia).
-Unhealthy blood cell levels can make it harder to fight infections.
+- Low blood counts.
+Myeloma cells crowd out healthy blood cells, leading to low red blood counts (anemia) and low white blood cells (leukopenia).
+Unhealthy blood cell levels make it harder to fight infections.

 Other common signs and symptoms of multiple myeloma include: